surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 See [Continuous Controller information (CC)](#continuous-controller-information-cc) in the Technical Reference section for more information.

-The right-click context menu also allows to rename the controller.
+The right-click context menu also allows you to rename the controller.
 There is also the typical routing and clearing options, (see [Routing](#routing)) and you can choose if their modulation is bipolar (both positive and negative with 0 in the middle) or unipolar (just positive).